luckylittle/openshift-cheatsheet/DO288-exam-notes.md

 4. Verify that the application pod can reach the database pod: `oc rsh api-1-abcde bash -c 'curl $DATABASE_SERVICE_NAME:3306'`.
 5. Review application logs: `oc logs api-1-abcde`.

 ## Build and Deployment Environment Variables

 - Add the `-e` option to the `oc new-app` command to provide values for environment variables.
 These values are stored in the deployment configuration and added to all pods created by a deployment.
 - For a builder pod, you define environment variables using the `--build-env` option of the `oc new-app` command.
 - Deployment configuration (`dc`) stores environment variables for application pods, while a build configuration (`bc`) stores environment variables for builder pods.

 # Designing containerized apps for Openshift

 - Preferred way to build images is S2I.
 - OpenShift provides the s2i command-line tool that helps you bootstrap the build environment for creating custom S2I builder images.
-It is available in the source-to-image package from the RHSCL Yum repositories (rhel-server-rhscl-7-eus-rpms).
+It is available in the source-to-image package from the Red Hat Software Collections RHSCL Yum repositories (rhel-server-rhscl-7-eus-rpms).
+- Red Hat recommends to run the image as a non-root user for security reasons.
+- OpenShift, by default, does **not** honor the `USER` instruction set by the container image.
+For security reasons, a random userid other than the root userid (0) is used by OpenShift to run containers.

 ## Building Container Images with Advanced Dockerfile Instructions